 In September 2012, the Company entered into a license agreement with CyDex Pharmaceuticals, Inc. ("CyDex").
 Under the license agreement, CyDex granted to the Company an exclusive, nontransferable license to intellectual property rights relating to Captisol® for use with the Company's isoflavone-based drug compounds.
 The Company agreed to pay to CyDex a non-refundable license issuance fee, future milestone payments, and royalties at a low, single-digit percentage on future sales of the Company's approved drugs utilizing Captisol.
 Contemporaneously with the license agreement, the Company and CyDex entered into a commercial supply agreement pursuant to which the Company agreed to purchase 100% of its requirements for Captisol from CyDex.
 The Company may terminate both the license agreement and the supply agreement for convenience at any time upon 90 days' prior written notice.
-As of March 31, 2015, the Company has not accrued any amounts for potential future payments.
-Costs associated with the license agreement were recorded as research and development expense as incurred.
+As of September 30, 2015, the Company has not accrued any amounts for potential future payments.